devlaming/jadoc/README.md

 cd jadoc
 ```

-Then run the following commands to create a custom Python environment which has all of `mgreml`'s dependencies (i.e. an environment that has packages such as `numpy` and `pandas` pre-installed):
+Then run the following commands to create a custom Python environment which has all of `mgreml`'s dependencies (i.e. an environment that has packages such as `numpy` and `scipy` pre-installed):

 ```
 conda env create --file jadoc.yml